Paid Leave & Longevity

 YMCA MEMBERSHIPS – Through City sponsorship of YMCA programs, all employees are eligible for free memberships at the Brentwood YMCA.
 Family memberships are available at a discounted rate.

-CREDIT UNION MEMBERSHIP – All employees are eligible for membership in either or both of the credit unions offered by the City: League Central Credit Union and Tennessee TELCO Credit Union.
+CREDIT UNION MEMBERSHIP – All employees are eligible for membership in either or both of the credit unions offered by the City: League Central Credit Union and Southeast Financial Credit Union.

 EMPLOYEE ASSISTANCE PROGRAM – Confidential professional assistance is offered to any employee or family member who feels an experienced counselor could help resolve a personal problem.
 The EAP can assist in the areas of marital, family, children, financial, legal, alcohol abuse, drug and substance abuse, grief, anxiety, depression, stress, and any other personal or emotional problems.
 Although there is no charge for this service, costs may be incurred if your counselor recommends outside help; however, the EAP will work to minimize the employee’s costs by locating a qualified referral source that may be covered in part or completely by insurance.